Unlocking Asia Pacific Travel: Which Countries Are Open for Tourism Now?

 Starting September 2020 travelers from selected countries are able to apply for an Air Travel Pass (ATP) which allows them to enter Singapore for any purpose (including tourism) and without having to quarantine (a valid entry visa is still required).
 Among eligible countries are Australia, Brunei, Mainland China, New Zealand, and Taiwan.
 All visitors requesting ATP are required to purchase travel insurance with a minimum coverage of S$30,000 (~$22,500, ~A$ $29,100), and travel to Singapore on a direct flight without transit.
 Additionally, they should register their profile on the TraceTogether app and book their mandatory PCR test that will be conducted on arrival at Changi Airport.

-As part of plans to revive the aviation sector, a long-delayed travel bubble between Hong Kong and Singapore has been established, starting May 2021.
-Cathay Pacific and Singapore Airlines are the main airlines that serve the route.
+As part of plans to revive the aviation sector, a travel bubble between Hong Kong and Singapore has been planned.
+Cathay Pacific and Singapore Airlines are the main airlines that will serve the route.
 People coming from Hong Kong will be required to be fully vaccinated, and all passengers from either city must test negative for COVID-19 before departure and on arrival.
 Travelers do not have to quarantine and there are no restrictions on the purpose of travel (short-term tourism is allowed).
-Both Hong Kong and Singapore have the option to suspend the bubble if there is an increase in Covid cases on either side.
+Both Hong Kong and Singapore will have the option to suspend the bubble if there is an increase in Covid cases on either side.

 Hong Kong and Singapore to launch quarantine-free entry

 Reciprocal Green Lanes

 Singapore is in ongoing discussions with various countries on developing bilateral arrangements for safe essential travel.
 These Reciprocal Green Lanes (RGL) are aimed at business and official travels only and are in place for two countries: Brunei and Mainland China (with others to follow).